haagenhasle/tankwars-berlin-java/README.md

 If running serverless deploy doesn't work, it might be that you need to add some IAM permissions in AWS.
 Take a look at the instructions for setting up [claudiajs](https://claudiajs.com/tutorials/installing.html), it explains how to do this and what is needed.
 (Claudiajs ~= serverless in functionality, so the instructions probably apply to serverless as well..)

-When you are ready to run a tank wars match, go [here](https://tankwars.serverless.camp/pages/match.html)
+When you are ready to run a tank wars match, go [here](https://tankwars.serverless.camp/pages/match.html) to start a match!

-## Use Cases

-- Wrapping an existing internal or external endpoint/service

 ## Build